-3.4.3 Adaptive Proportion Test
+3.3.3 Adaptive Proportion Test

-Compliant to SP800-90B [Turan et al., 2018] section 4.4.2 the Jitter RNG implements the Adaptive Proportion Test (APT).
+Compliant to SP800-90B [Turan et al.(2018)Turan, Barker, Kelsey, McKay, Baish, and Boyle] section 4.4.2 the Jitter RNG implements the Adaptive Proportion Test (APT).
 Considering that the entropy is present in the least significant bits of the time delta, the APT is applied only to those least significant bits.
 The APT is applied to the four least significant bits.

 The APT is calculated over a window size of 512 time deltas that are to be mixed into the entropy pool.
-By assuming that each time delta has (at least) one bit of entropy and the APT-input data is non-binary, the cut-off value C=325 as defined in SP800-90B[Turan et al., 2018] section 4.4.2.
+By assuming that each time delta has (at least) one bit of entropy and the APT-input data is non-binary, the cut-off value C = 325 as defined in SP800-90B section 4.4.2.